youseeadam/youseeadam/README.md

 > I traded my personal blog for a GitHub repo—no server backups, no pingbacks, just straight problem-solving.
 If you're here, you are probably looking for a solution, and you've come to the right place.

-## 🎬 My Career Journey: From the Stage to the Server Room
+## 🎬 My Career Journey: From the Stage to Datcenters and onward...

 I've spent most of my career in IT and tech, but I took a pretty unconventional route to get here: